berndporr/sound_measurement/README.md

 A,B,C and ITU_R_468 weighting filters.
 These can then be used by signal.lfilter to filter the audio signals.

+In contrast to other implementations which get the high frequency end completely wrong (because of the bilinear transform) here I have used the matched z-transform which aims to match 1:1 the analogue and digital frequency response.

 ## Installation

 python setup install